cassiepearson/GeometricRust/README.md

-# Geometry Library
+# Computational Geometry in Rust

-This is a library that I am using to study some computational geometry.

-It is currently under development, please check back later.
+Shapes are fun and so is math!